Four Things To Keep In Mind by Bro John Hamill on being Installed as Master of Quatuor Corinati

 This is the "Main Page" on which new articles appear each month along with a new QUIZ each month.
-Then they are moved to the "Archive Page" so this Main Page doesn't get clogged up.
-To see all the pages available to you click in the drop-down box in the grey rectangle called "...select a page to view " just above and to the right of my photo above.
+After a month these pages are moved to the "Archive Page" so this Main Page doesn't get clogged up.
+To see all the pages available click in the drop-down box in the grey rectangle called "...select a page to view " just above this message and to the right of my photo above.

 To see the 1st, 2nd and 3rd Degree web-pages click on the appropriate degree shown in the drop-down box.
 Read the I.T. password instructions carefully to get in.